Todaiji Temple 東大寺

 Creeping past the guards

 The gateway leading into the temple is famous for its guardians.
 Representing the Nio Guardian Kings, these muscle-bound figures are terrifying, standing over eight meters tall and heavily muscled.
-These famous 13th-century statues protect the Buddha in the Main Temple.
+These famous 13th-century statues protect the Great Buddha located in the main hall.
 While their stance may suggest aggression, their body position is supposed to indicate movement and even dancing.
-Despite this love of dance, they are known for defeating demons—proof that dancers should never be underestimated.
+Despite this love of dance, they are known for defeating demons.

-Amazingly, it took ten massive cypress trees to make these powerful entities, so they literally are a strong as a tree—ten of them.
+Amazingly, it took ten massive cypress trees to make these powerful entities.

 The biggest Buddha